4 False Assumptions About an LPN Career

 1. They really just want to be RNs

-While an LPN career is a great way to get started on your dream to become an RN, not all licensed practical nurses view it as a transitional job.
-For individuals who just want an opportunity to help others while supporting their family, it’s a great fit.
+While an LPN career is a great way to get started on your dream to become an RN, not all licensed practical nurses view it as a transitional role.
+For individuals who just want an opportunity to help others while supporting their family, it’s a fast and fulfilling option.

-Most LPN programs can be completed in less than one year.1 What's even more exciting is the average annual salary in 2015 was $43,170, as reported by the U.S. Bureau of Labor Statistics (BLS).2 For many who choose this route, this provides an ideal work/life balance, saving time and money that can be reallocated to family.
+Most LPN programs can be completed in as few as 12 months.2 What's even more exciting is that the median annual salary in 2017 was $45,030, as reported by the BLS.1 For many who choose this route, it provides an ideal work-life balance, saving time and money that can be reallocated to family.

-4. An LPN is not a real nurse
+3. An LPN is not a “real” nurse

-Not so!
-It’s true you can complete an LPN program in less than a year, you still need to sit for the Test of Essential Academic Skills (TEAS) test, attend nursing school and sit for the NCLEX exam to qualify for practicing nursing.
-We haven’t even gotten to the part about finding a job.
+Just because you can complete your LPN training in as few as 12 months doesn’t mean it’s an easy or lesser path.2 You’ll need to pass the Test of Essential Academic Skills (TEAS) test, pass Nursing school and sit for the NCLEX-PN® exam to qualify as a licensed practical nurse.
+We haven’t even reached the part about finding a job.

 Longing to be an LPN?

-Becoming an LPN is a great option to get your foot in the door of the booming healthcare industry.
-What’s more is that you’ll be doing what you love—caring for others.
+Becoming an LPN nurse is a great option to get your foot in the door of the growing healthcare industry.
+What’s more is that you’ll be making a living doing what you love—caring for others.

-2Salary ranges represent national, averaged earnings for the occupations listed and include workers at all levels of education and experience.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed September 13, 2018].
+Information represents national, averaged data for the occupations listed and include workers at all levels of education and experience.
 Ranges do not represent starting salaries and employment conditions in your area may vary.